ibilalkayy/docker/hello-world/README.md

 ## **Contributing**

 If you would like to contribute to this project, feel free to submit a pull request with your proposed changes.
 Contributions are always welcome!
+Here is the [contribution guide](../CONTRIBUTING.md) to get more info.

 ## **License**